Butterfly Effects and Battleship Defects

 At 0815, Shortly after the Japanese spots his own force, Fletcher receives a report of “two carriers and four cruisers” operating to his north, heading toward the Jormand Passage.
 He orders an attack with available aircraft, believing this to be the primary enemy force.
 Just as the Americans start launching their attack at 0915, the Japanese attack arrives at the reported “enemy carrier” but are confused to find only a destroyer and an oiler operating alone.
 They break up and begin to search the area for their true target, not yet aware that their scouts had misidentified Sims and Neosho.

 Just after the US attack finally is off the decks and heading toward its target, the scout that had relayed the location of the Main Body and Moresby Invasion Force arrives back aboard Yorktown and realizes his report had been transmitted incorrectly, as he had only seen two cruisers and two destroyers.
-Fletcher does not recall his strike, and that decision is ratified when a report at 1022 from a USAAF B-17 relays the presence of two carriers operating close to the report from earlier in the morning.
+Fletcher does not recall his strike, and that decision is ratified when a report at 1022 from a USAAF B-17 relays the presence of a carrier operating close to the report from earlier in the morning.
 Fletcher is certain he has found the main Japanese force.
 He is, of course, wrong.

 The Americans and Japanese recover their strikes.
 Believing that the enemy has more carriers operating in the region, Fletcher does not launch a follow-up strike on the invasion force as he will be unable to find and hit the other carriers before it is too dark.
 He keeps Task Force 17 under cloud cover to provide additional protection against detection.
-Inoue, back in Rabaul, orders the invasion force to withdraw north after losing both of its escorting carriers and orders Takagi to destroy the Americans.
+Inoue, back in Rabaul, orders the invasion force to withdraw north after losing its escorting carriers and orders Takagi to destroy the Americans.

 The Japanese spot Task Force 44, but the floatplane inaccurately reports the presence of two carriers.
 Inoue vectors land-based bombers against the report, but they fail to deal any significant damage.
 They report the sinking of two battleships.
 However, the attack does force Crace to withdraw to avoid future air attacks.
 The Australian is out of contact with Fletcher, who maintains radio silence to avoid detection.
 Takagi and Hara, monitoring the traffic between Rabaul and the float-planes, are intent on a final, late-day strike at the alleged carrier force, knowing that it will return after nightfall.
 They launch more scouts at 1515, hoping to find the Americans.